Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 I haven't seen the described approach being used anywhere.
 Here I will compare it to the other uses of greenlet I am aware of.

-Gevent is the closest in terms of approach.
+Gevent is the closest in terms of the approach.
 However, it uses greenlet to implement the concurrency, whereas "mixed i/o" - just as a bridge between the sync and async code.
 And it monkeypatches the standard library, which is no good.

-Sqlalchemy is close in terms of implementation.
+Sqlalchemy is close in terms of the implementation.
 It also uses greenlet to bridge sync code to the async one, which lets it reuse the same codebase for its async API.
 However, it remains an implementation detail, no more.
 It is not visible outside: sqlalchemy provides an asynchronous API, in